fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 Finally we have the ciphertext, which can only be decrypted by vault using the key in the index position noted.

 As I said at the start, the transit encryption engine doesnt actually store any of the message content.
-If you dont capture and store the response to an encryption request, or the original plaintext send to obtain that ciphertext, then it will be lost forever.
+If you don't capture and store the response to an encryption request, or the original plaintext sent to obtain that ciphertext, then it will be lost forever.
 This is Encryption-as-a-Service, and the only promise it makes is to remember the private key.

 You can use the [rotate_key](https://hvac.readthedocs.io/en/stable/usage/secrets_engines/transit.html#rotate-key) function to produce a new key if the desire is such.

 By default, unless you provide a `key_version` in your encryption request, vault will always use the most recent key number for encryption requests.

 If for some reason, the token (the userpass in this situation) is exposed, then its plausible someone with this identity can request decryption of ciphertexts.
 Under that scenario, you dont _have_ to rotate the key, you simply expire/replace/change the credential that was exposed to make it impossible for the attacker to use that exposed credential to get a token and thus access to the decryption service.
+Rotating the keys is always wise in this situation however.

-It is _possible_ to [export](https://hvac.readthedocs.io/en/stable/usage/secrets_engines/transit.html#export-key) the key with python (seemingly not in the UI?).
-This is a risk to avoid by ensuring your policies don't permit this to a "human", since there is no forward secrecy in this approach.
-If the key is exposed, you have to then consider all that data plaintext whereever it lies, and either re-wrap it, or delete it.
+That is because it is _possible_ to [export](https://hvac.readthedocs.io/en/stable/usage/secrets_engines/transit.html#export-key) the key with python (seemingly not in the UI?).
+This is a risk to avoid by ensuring your policies don't permit this to an access key, and ideally, not to a common-or-garden sysadmin role either, since there is no forward secrecy in this transit encryption approach.
+If the key is exposed, you have to then consider all that data is now plaintext whereever it lies, and either re-wrap it in a new key, or delete it.

 ## Encrypting our demo messages